qiaozhijian/Kalman_Filter_Learning/README.md

 This repository contains a simple Kalman Filter implementation in C++.
 In this code, I compare the Kalman Filter with least squares method to estimate the parameters of a linear time-varying system.

-Interesting results can be obtained by modifying the hyper-parameter "M_DIM", which reflects the characteristics of the observability of the system.
+Interesting results can be obtained by modifying the hyper-parameter "M_DIM" and "process_noise".
+To explain these results, some reasons, such as observability and numerical stability, can be considered.

 ## Run